... of the 11th day of the 11th month of 1918, the guns in

 5th Eng.
 Btn., 5th Marine Division, USMC

-When Pere reported at the draft board, he was determined to sign up for the Marines, like his uncle.
-(This uncle was closer in age to Pere than to his own brothers.)
+When Pere reported at the draft board, he was determined to sign up for the Marines.
 However, he was told that the Marines had filled their quota for the day and he would be assigned to the Navy.
-Pere begged to be allowed into the Marines, and finally the recruiting person said, I think the Marine recruiter has left for the day, but if you can catch him you can ask.
-Pere raced to the back and found a Marine sergeant leading a file of civilians out the back door.
+Pere begged to be allowed into the Marines, and finally the recruiter said, I think the Marine recruiter has left for the day, but if you can catch him you can ask.
+Pere raced to the back and found a Marine sergeant directing a file of civilians out the back door.
 He turned and held up a hand and said, "Sorry, all full up."
-And then Pere slumped in sorrow and said in pleading terms, "But Sarge, if you don't take me, I'll have to join the Navy!"
+Pere slumped in sorrow and said in pleading terms, "But Sarge, if you don't take me, I'll have to join the Navy!"
 Nothing could better appeal to a Marine more than this cri de coeur, and the sergeant re-opened his office and processed him in.
 Later, in testing, Pere scored so well that he was invited to join the Signals Corps and was promised that this required high intelligence and would often keep him safe from the fighting.
 However, Pere wanted above all else to blow things up.
 He had practiced this skill in his home chemistry lab by blowing up his bedroom while electrolysizing water into oxygen and (alas) hydrogen.

 On the way to Iwo Jima, it got so hot in the hold of the troopship that he went out on deck and slept on a tarp over a cargo hold.
 The tarp was lumpy, so he lifted it to see what he was sleeping on.
 This proved to be many crates hand grenades.
 He figured what the hell, and went back to sleep.
 Later he transferred to an LST, which stands for Large Slow Target.
 In the landing, he was assigned to battalion liaison, which meant he landed with the first wave and would take word to his company of battalion location.
 His buddies all figured he was a dead duck.
 The beach was volcanic sand so fine and slippery that it was hard to get traction, and the Japanese had always dealt harshly with the first wave.